KHanghoj/epiPALEOMIX/README.md

 ## Get help

-    $ epiPALEOMIX -h  # Prints extensive options to standard out or
+    $ epiPALEOMIX -h  # Prints extensive optional arguments to std out or
     $ epiPALEOMIX help # Prints simple help

 ## Generate and preparing a makefile

 A makefile, provided by the user in [YAML format](http://www.yaml.org/spec/1.2/spec.html), defines all the analyses to be performed in epiPALEOMIX.
 The makefile contains paths to input files and a specification of paramaters and analyses to be conducted.
-Full instructions describing the format and structure of epiPALEOMIX Yaml-format makefiles are given in the [Makefile Documentaion](https://bitbucket.org/khanghoj/epiomix/overview#markdown-header-documentaion-makefile.html) textfile provided as part of epiPALEOMIX. epiPALEOMIX requires minimum _one positional argument_ a [yaml-format makefile](http://www.yaml.org/spec/1.2/spec.html).
+Full instructions describing the format and structure of epiPALEOMIX Yaml-format makefiles are given in the [Makefile Documentaion](https://bitbucket.org/khanghoj/epiomix/overview#markdown-header-documentaion-makefile) textfile provided as part of epiPALEOMIX. epiPALEOMIX requires minimum _one positional argument_ a [yaml-format makefile](http://www.yaml.org/spec/1.2/spec.html).
 To generate a generic makefile `$ epiPALEOMIX makefile > makefile.yaml`, the fill in input paths to a reference genome, bedfile paths, and BAM files and enabled the analyses of interest.